mpbsd/numeric/README.md

     > ```

 You're also going to need a text editor in order to make changes to the code.
-Everyone seems to have their own [preferences][], just pick whatever suits you best.
+Everyone seems to have their own [preferences][], just pick whatever suits you.

 Contact
 -------